Description

 Which means for our asset as example:

-• Looking at the annual return (CAGR) of % in the last 5 years of WisdomTree United Kingdom Hedged Equity Fund, we see it is relatively lower, thus worse in comparison to the benchmark SPY (16.6%)
+• The annual return (CAGR) over 5 years of WisdomTree United Kingdom Hedged Equity Fund is %, which is lower, thus worse compared to the benchmark SPY (16%) in the same period.

 Volatility:

-• Compared with the benchmark SPY (17.5%) in the period of the last 5 years, the historical 30 days volatility of % of WisdomTree United Kingdom Hedged Equity Fund is lower, thus better.
+• Compared with the benchmark SPY (17.5%) in the period of the last 5 years, the 30 days standard deviation of % of WisdomTree United Kingdom Hedged Equity Fund is smaller, thus better.

 DownVol: